 - Angrish: Expect him to fall into this when something particularly stupid happens in a game/movie he's reviewing."What is this?!
 AND WHY IS IT IN MY STARFOX GAME-NO!
 NO, I'VE HAD IT!
 AHHHHH I CAN'T TAKE IT ANY MORE!
 IF ONE MORE FUCKING WOOLLY MAMMOTH ASKS ME TO PICK UP TWO DOUBLE EGGS TEGPABLUGHUGJZQJFLSPLUH"

 - Animal Motifs: Birds, he's owned at least four and once appeared in a crossover video with Commander Holly and her pigeons.
+Additionally, he takes a shining to a Conan game when it gives him an "Avian Ally", and spends much of his Star Fox Adventures review lamenting the absence of Falco, who happens to be his favorite Super Smash Bros.
+Brawl character.

 - Anti-Love Song: Belting out an off-key rendition of "I Will Always Love You" to mourn Banjo-Kazooie."AND IIIIII-HOLY SHIT!
 WILL ALWAYS LOVE YOU- ICANTBELIEVEYOUDIDTHISTOMEGODDAMNITHOWCOULDYOUDOTHISTOME!